signisto/remotenv-ruby/README.md

 **WIP:** This gem is currently under active development.
 Until **1.0** version backwards-incompatible changes may be introduced with each **0.x** minor version.

-Configuration and feature management that is pre-loaded into your application at boot-time.
+Configuration management that is pre-loaded into your application at boot-time.

 ## Installation